monarc91/RattleSnake/README.md

-# Viper will change her name in rattlesnake.sh soon
+# Viper will change her name in rattlesnake.sh now

 this script add some number to words with aircrack like : 1word word1 to 99word and word99 (with -o order option).